tarsqi/ttk/docs/notes/python3.md

     - probably using individual fixers
   -  `pylint --py3k` for more hints on Python3 compatibility.

-In the following, each section corresponds to a commit on the `79-python3` branch.
+In the following, each section corresponds to one or more commits on the `79-python3` branch.

 ### 2. Initial syntax changes